 How to efficiently introduce new features and keep users engaged throughout the product lifecycle #

 New features keep users around.
 Suppose your product team is operating with an MVP strategy.
-In that case, there’s a high chance you’re likely to be listening to user feedback and continually evolving your product or fake door testing new feature ideas.
+In that case, there’s a high chance you’re likely to be listening to user feedback and continually evolving your product, or you could be using fake door testing to validate new feature ideas.

 When that new feature is ready to go to market, no matter how popular the fake door tests were or how much qualitative user research suggested this feature is a good idea, you need to onboard current users well.